Sharing some of my favorite reindeer stories from the Saami folk tales.

 Here is my video about the bears in Finnish mythology.

 Check out my online course Heart of Mielikki It is all about Finnish mythology )O(

 Birth Of The Horse

-Iku-Tihku was creature of Alinen.
+Iku-Tihku was a creature of Alinen.
 It was completely made of fire and ice.
 Iku-Tihku was also a shaman and it could travel between these three worlds (which also represent the three levels of consciousness) but it only could visit Keskinen, the middle world during the winter because it would melt in any other season.
-Trolls used Iku-Tihku as their model when they created all other horses but they were made of stone, steel and iron so that they could live in Keskinen all year around if they wished to.
+Trolls used Iku-Tihku as their model when they created all other horses but they were made of stone, steel and iron so that they could live in Keskinen all year round if they wished to.

 From Hiisi is the horse´s origin, from the mountain- the splendid foal´s in a room with a door of fire, in a smithy with an iron ridge, it´s head was made of stone, it´s hoofs of rock, it´s legs were formed from iron, it´s back was made of steel (Source: magic songs of the Finns)